Instituto-Atlantico/janus/README.md

 cd janus && make build-cli
 ```

-## How to deploy an agent on a remote device via Ubuntu terminal
+## How to deploy an agent on a remote device via the Ubuntu terminal

 Having an ssh key par configured and already passed as authorized_keys on remote device is required.
 Need help with this?
 Click [here](https://phoenixnap.com/kb/ssh-with-key).